Codepath-UIC-Team2/SportCave/README.md

 ### 2. Screen Archetypes

 * Login
-   * User can log in if they already have an account
+   * [x] User can log in if they already have an account
-   * User should click on "Sign Up" button to create an account
+   * [x] User should click on "Sign Up" button to create an account
    - [x] Login UI

 * Register
-   * User must create an account in order to get into the app
+   * [x] User must create an account in order to get into the app
    - [x] Signup UI

 * Profile
+   * [x] User should be able to logout
-   * User should be able update their profile information and logout
+   * User should be able to update their profile information
    - [x] Profile UI

 * Stream